Cecilia9999/chattime/README.md

 #### re-rank (only supports faq mode):

-- 5 sim_main.py: use pytorch-BERT to train the model of computing similarity among questions
+- 5 sim_main.py: use **pytorch-BERT** to train the model of computing similarity among questions

-- 6 chatqa.py: 1) choose mode1-faq/ mode2-chat 2) input your question 3) return predicted answer.
+- 6 chatqa.py: 1) choose mode1-faq / mode2-chat 2) input your question 3) return predicted answer.

 Note:

 - If chat mode, only use recall model to return the best answers.
 If scores < min_threshould, too much noise, re-input.

 - If faq mode, use recall to get top k similar questions.
-	- 1) If the best scores > max_threshhould, return the best answer.
+	-  If the best scores > max_threshhould, return the best answer.
-	- 2) If the best scores < min_threshould, too much noise, re-input.
+	-  If the best scores < min_threshould, too much noise, re-input.
-	- 3) Else, use re-rank model to rank the recall item, return the best answer.
+	-  Else, use re-rank model to rank the recall item, return the best answer.

 ## Use guidance